-It seems, then, that the prospects of gig economy are more limited than what has been assumed before.
-But the Covid-19 crisis has an additional and much more dramatic effect.
-It has caused a massive job loss, layoffs and unpaid leaves for millions of people around the world [8].
-The retail, hotels and hospitality, airlines, travel and tourism, sporting, restaurants and theaters and concerts sectors has been affected heavily [9, 10].
-In the US it is estimated that the job loss will be the largest in the history, even more than the 2008 financial crisis [11].
-These massive layoffs are putting huge stress on governments and especially unemployment and welfare agencies that need to handle unprecedent number of requests in a very short time [12].
-Coupled with the need to keep strict social distancing governments are also adopting and implementing quickly digital tools and solutions to be able to continue to function and support their citizens in a times of crisis.
+It would appear, then, that the prospects of the gig economy are more limited than what was heretofore assumed.
+But the Covid-19 crisis has an additional and much more dramatic effect in the form of massive job loss, layoffs, and unpaid leaves for millions of people around the world [8].
+Retail, hotels and hospitality, airlines, travel and tourism, sporting events, restaurants, theaters, and concerts are all sectors that have been heavily affected [9, 10].
+Estimates predict that the USA will experience the greatest job loss in their history, even more than during the 2008 financial crisis [11].
+These massive layoffs exert enormous stress on governments, which is especially apparent in the unemployment and welfare agencies that must handle unprecedented numbers of requests in a very short time [12].
+Given the need to maintain strict social distancing, governments are also quickly adopting and implementing digital tools and solutions to be able to continue to function and support their citizens in this time of crisis.

-Major crisis have long been a powerful driving engine, and an accelerating innovation force, for the creation and adoption of new technologies and ways of work.
-Following the 2008 financial crisis the world of work experienced the resurgence of the gig economy driven globally by digital platforms such as AirBnB and Uber.
-The Coronavirus crisis may also be the harbinger of fast paced changes that people will experience in all aspects of their lives and driven by digital technologies.
-The current mode of ‘remote life’ as we call it may become the new normal for many organizations globally even after the crisis finished.
-This change that may become permanent as progress is usually unidirectional will affect how labor unions operate, as the ‘together’ part of the union is managed remotely.
+Major crises have long been powerful forces for change and have accelerated innovation and the creation and adoption of new technologies and ways to work.
+Following the 2008 financial crisis, the professional world experienced the resurgence of the gig economy driven globally by digital platforms such as Airbnb and Uber.
+The Coronavirus crisis may also be the harbinger of fast-paced changes that will affect all aspects of our lives, and that will be driven by digital technologies.
+The current mode of “remote living,” as we call it, may become the new norm for numerous organizations worldwide, even after the crisis has finished.
+Given that changes are usually unidirectional, this change could well become permanent and would affect how labor unions operate, as the “collaborative” aspect of unions is managed remotely.

-The combination of massive layoffs, the inability of human workers to access their workplaces, and the augmentation and substitution of human labor by digital technologies - all imply that the current changes within the labor market may not be temporary but a prologue of a deeper transformation that might turn masses of people to non-standard jobs or leave them unemployed.
-The digital age is here faster than expected and in accelerating manner.
-It means mass substitution of human labor by the machines.
+The combination of massive layoffs, the inability of workers to access their workplaces, and the augmentation and replacement of human labor by digital technologies imply that the current changes in the labor market may not be temporary but rather a prologue of a deeper transformation that might force masses of people take up nonstandard jobs or face unemployment.
+The digital age has arrived faster than expected and is only accelerating, and the result will be the mass replacement of human labor by automated labor.

-So far trade unionism has been the main institution for representing workers.
-How can unions stay relevant in the new context?
-What could be their contribution in a new era which may be characterized by a continuous reduction of their members?
-Our article addresses this question.
+Traditionally, trade unions have been the main institutions that represent workers.
+How can unions stay relevant in this new context?
+What can they contribute in this new era, which may be characterized by a continuous reduction of their membership?
+These are the main questions addressed herein.

 Background

-Digital technology is already transforming society and ultimately, production, services, and the creation of wealth may not rely on human labor.
-Consequently, trade unions, whose power is dependent upon membership of masses of paid workers, will lose much of their strength.
-Hence, trade unions will have to reinvent themselves – to redefine their vision, goals, strategies, organizational culture and even, potentially, their constituencies.
-Furthermore, unions' challenge does not lie solely in the far future, as they also must take measures to cope with the immediate manifestation of this development.
-So, in this article, we are aiming to discuss the two next significant challenges of unions in capitalist democracies: first, their role in the transition phase from an economy based on paid-labor to an economy based on automated production and second; their new vision they ought to embrace as the jobless economy becomes a reality.
+Digital technology is already transforming society and, ultimately, production, services, and the creation of wealth may no longer rely on human labor.
+Consequently, trade unions, whose power depends on the membership of masses of paid workers, will lose much of their power.
+Thus, trade unions will have to reinvent themselves, which means redefining their vision, goals, strategies, organizational culture, and, potentially, their constituencies.
+Furthermore, this challenge to unions does not lie solely in the far future, but its immediate manifestation calls for immediate measures from unions.
+The goal of the present paper is to discuss the next two significant challenges to confront unions in capitalist democracies: first, their role in the transition from an economy based on paid labor to an economy based on automated production and, second, their new vision of how to present themselves as the jobless economy becomes a reality.